 Tomi Francis

-I am a Postdoctoral Research Fellow in Philosophy at the Global Priorities Institute, University of Oxford.
+I am an Assistant Professor in the Department of Philosophy and the Centre for Biomedical Ethics at the National University of Singapore.
 I work in moral philosophy and decision theory.
 Currently I mostly think about questions which are relevant for assessing the strengths of our moral reasons to improve the long-term future of humanity.
 At the moment, that mostly means population ethics, interpersonal aggregation, and moral decision making under conditions of risk.
 I also work on the ethics of artificial intelligence.

 More about me here.
 Download my CV here.
 Some useful materials for students can be found here.